bebrws/SwiftMaterialPalette/README.md

 # SwiftMaterialPalette

+## bebrws update
+This should now work for Swift 5!

+## Original readme:

 Generates a palette by extracting color swatches from an image.

 SwiftMaterialPalette is a Swift port of Android's [Palette](https://developer.android.com/reference/android/support/v7/graphics/Palette.html) class.